 ℹ️ troubleshooting tips

-- bitter - if your cortado is bitter, it could be due to the extraction of your expresso maker.
+- bitter – if your cortado is bitter, it could be due to the extraction of your espresso maker.
 You may need to troubleshoot the grind level of your espresso beans in order to balance out the flavor.
 The good news is, once you figure out how to make espresso you like at home, it gets easier to make consistent shots of espresso!

 - too much or too little milk – if you prefer a beverage like a latte or flat white that has more milk in it, go ahead and add in more milk!
 I won’t tell! 😉